Skip to content

 ClassificationMechanismCharacteristics

-Blunt traumaOcular contusion, ocular concussionProgresses gradually over months to years after injury.
+Blunt traumaOcular contusion / ocular concussionProgresses gradually over months to years after injury.
 May be associated with angle recession and zonular rupture.

 Infrared cataractChronic infrared exposureGlassblower’s cataract.
 Characterized by posterior subcapsular opacity

-Radiation cataractX-rays / gamma raysPosterior subcapsular opacity.
-See separate article “Radiation cataract
+Radiation cataractX-rays, gamma raysPosterior subcapsular opacity.
+See separate article “Radiation cataract”.

-Drug-inducedSteroids, etc.See separate article “Effects of steroids on the eye”
+Drug-inducedSteroids, etc.See separate article “Effects of Steroids on the Eye”

-Size of the blunt trauma object and opacity pattern:
+Blunt trauma object size and opacity pattern:

 • Vossius ring: Iris pigment deposits in a ring shape on the anterior lens capsule corresponding to the pupillary margin.
 It is characteristic of blunt trauma and serves as evidence of trauma to the lens capsule.